rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 By completing this exercise, you will understand:

-- **GitOps Implementation**: How to implement declarative, Git-based deployment workflows that eliminate configuration drift
+- **GitOps Fundamentals**: How to implement declarative, Git-based deployment workflows
+- **ArgoCD Installation**: How to deploy and configure ArgoCD in Kubernetes clusters
-- **ArgoCD Configuration**: How to deploy and configure ArgoCD for continuous deployment with proper security
+- **Application Management**: How to create and manage ArgoCD applications for continuous deployment
+- **GitOps Workflows**: How to make configuration changes through Git that automatically deploy to clusters
-- **Deployment Safety Gates**: How to use SLO metrics to validate deployment success automatically
+- **Deployment Visibility**: How to use ArgoCD's interface to monitor deployment status and health
-- **Automated Rollback**: How to implement SLO-based rollback automation that responds to service degradation
+- **Rollback Operations**: How to revert deployments using ArgoCD's rollback capabilities
-- **Operational Benefits**: How GitOps provides audit trails, reduces manual effort, and improves deployment reliability
-- **Release Reliability**: How to coordinate releases with incident response and monitoring systems
+- **Configuration Drift**: How GitOps prevents and corrects configuration drift in production systems

 ---